+Countryside

+Proposal C/2

-Location: Amaravati Buddhist Monastery, St Margarets Lane, Great Gaddesden Site Area: (Ha) 3.0 Planning Phased approach to redevelopment of existing built-footprint of Requirements: the site.
+Location: Amaravati Buddhist Monastery, St Margarets Lane, Great Gaddesden

+Site Area: (Ha) 3.0

+Planning Requirements: Phased approach to redevelopment of existing previously developed part of the site.
 The design, layout and scale of development to be guided by its sensitive location in the Chilterns Area of Outstanding Natural Beauty, open setting, and the ability of St Margarets Lane to serve the site.
 Existing landscaping to be retained and, where appropriate, enhanced.
-Replacement of some of the existing buildings within the built-footprint of the site is acceptable provided they are of a high quality of design.
-Significant intensification of current activities on the site not acceptable.
+Replacement of some of the existing buildings within the previously developed part of the site is acceptable provided they are of a high quality of design.
+Significant intensification of current activities on the site will not be acceptable.